transformgovsg/landing-zone/src/content/blog/20240207-rearchitecturing-whole-of-government-grant-portals.md

 The cost of maintaining a single grant portal was a single squad of engineers and product manager.
 But with four different WOG Grant Portals, this meant four separate squads and four times the cost.
 Surely there must be a way to achieve greater cost efficiency?

 Grant portals were, in Singapore parlance, "_different but same same_".
-We had four separate teams working in silos, since all four grant portals were different products with different customer bases.
-But we had understood so much about grant processes through 7 years of working with grant policy agencies - surely there must be commonalities across that we could streamline?
+We had four separate teams working in silos, since all four grant portals were different products with different customer bases - yet the core of a grant policy was identical across the grant sectors.
+We had understood so much about grant processes through 7 years of working with grant policy agencies - surely there must be commonalities across that we could streamline?

-Engineering resources are scarce and expensive.
+Engineering resources are by nature scarce and expensive.
 Were we getting four different groups of engineers to develop and maintain the same thing four times, over and over again?
 If only there was some way to create re-useable modules across grant sectors, so we could just scale down maintenance and then re-deploy our resources for other use cases.

 > Our engineers are literally doing the same thing over and over again, four times.
 And all these engineers are working in separate product teams.
 It's impossible to bring people across different products to work together.
 I'm sure there's so much we can learn from having all four grant portal teams sit together, and develop together.
 > -- **Alex Ng** (to Yong Kiat, in his first month of work)